Drumcree conflict

 The focus then shifted to the march's return leg along Garvaghy Road.
 Each July from 1995 to 2000, the dispute drew international attention as it sparked protests and violence throughout Northern Ireland, prompted a massive police and British Army operation, and threatened to derail the peace process.
-The situation in Portadown was likened to a "war zone" and a "siege".
+The situation in Portadown was likened to a "siege" and a "war zone".
+During this time, the dispute was linked to several killings by loyalists, including those of Catholic civilians Michael McGoldrick, the Quinn children, and Rosemary Nelson, as well as police officer Frank O'Reilly.

-In 1995 and 1996, residents succeeded in stopping the march.
-This led to a standoff at Drumcree between the security forces and thousands of Orangemen/loyalists.
-Following a wave of loyalist violence, police allowed the march through.
-In 1997, security forces locked down the Catholic area and let the march through, citing loyalist threats to kill Catholics if it were stopped.
-This sparked widespread protests and violence by Irish nationalists.
+In 1995, hundreds of residents held a sit-down protest on Garvaghy Road to stop the march, resulting in a violent standoff at Drumcree between the security forces and Orangemen, along with loyalist supporters.
+A compromise was reached, allowing the march through.
+In 1996, police banned the march from Garvaghy Road, resulting in another violent standoff at Drumcree.
+After five days of widespread loyalist attacks, police let the march through after forcing residents off the road, sparking riots in Catholic communities.
+In 1997, security forces locked down the Catholic area before dawn, and let the march through at midday, citing loyalist threats to kill Catholics if it were stopped.
+This sparked widespread protests and violence by Catholics/Irish nationalists.
 From 1998 onward, the march was banned from Garvaghy Road and the army sealed off the Catholic area with large steel, concrete and barbed-wire barricades.
 Each year there was a major standoff at Drumcree and widespread loyalist violence.
-Since 2001, things have been relatively calm, but moves to get the two sides into face-to-face talks have failed.
+Since 2001, things have been relatively calm, but the Orange Order still demands to march its historical route along the Garvaghy Road.
+In 2026, an appeals court ruled that the Order could march the route, which inflamed tensions again.

 Background

 An "Orange Arch" in Annalong.
 Similar arches are erected in Portadown each summer, including one at the end of the mainly nationalist and Catholic Garvaghy Road.

 Portadown has long been mainly Protestant and unionist.
-At the height of the conflict in the 1990s, about 70% of the population were from a Protestant background and 30% from a Catholic background.
-The town's Catholics and Irish nationalists, as in the rest of Northern Ireland, had long suffered discrimination, especially in employment.
-Throughout the 20th century, the police—Royal Ulster Constabulary (RUC)—was also almost wholly Protestant.
-Each summer the town centre is bedecked with loyalist flags and symbols.
-A loyalist arch is raised over the Garvaghy Road at the Corcrain River, just inside the Catholic district.
-This is to coincide with the "marching season", when numerous Protestant and loyalist marches are held in the town.
+At the height of the conflict in the 1990s, about 70% of the population were from a Protestant background and about 30% from a Catholic background.
+Catholics and Irish nationalists in the town, as in the rest of Northern Ireland, had long experienced discrimination, particularly in employment.
+Throughout the 20th century, the Royal Ulster Constabulary (RUC), was almost wholly Protestant.
+Each summer, the town centre displays loyalist flags and symbols.
+A loyalist arch is raised over the Garvaghy Road at the Corcrain River, just inside the Catholic district, to coincide with the marching season, when numerous Protestant and loyalist parades are held in the town.

-Each July, there are five Protestant or loyalist parades that enter the mainly nationalist district:
+Each July, five Protestant or loyalist parades enter the mainly nationalist district: